Your IP:

 • Is Siri safe or not?

 In general, Siri is safe since the data it collects and sends to Apple isn’t associated with your identity.
 Also, the company claims not to sell your private information to advertisers and other third parties.
-But voice assistants like Siri can record some of your sensitive data by accident.
+But voice assistants like Siri can record some of your sensitive voice data by accident.
 Read this article for more info.

 • How does Siri recognize your voice?